Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 Learn how to do the asana properly and you’ll feel how deep the stretch can be.

-Star Plank gets to work on your obliques delivering strength throughout your entire core, as well as in your arms and shoulders.
+Star plank gets to work on your obliques delivering strength throughout your entire core, as well as in your arms and shoulders.

 Pose 9: Eight-Angle Pose (Astavakrasana)